-Moreover, there is some evidence that it is not only the physical presence of others that affects individual inequality preferences but that simply placing visual cues of eyes on a computer screen alters participant behavior (Burnham and Hare 2007; Haley and Fessler 2005; Rigdon et al. 2009; Bateson et al. 2006).
-In dictator games, images of eyes presented to the dictator lead to higher than average monetary gifts for the receiver (Haley and Fessler 2005; Rigdon et al. 2009).
+There is some evidence that it is not only the physical presence of others that affects individual inequality preferences but that simply placing visual cues of eyes on a computer screen alters participant behavior (Bateson, Nettle, & Roberts, 2006; Burnham & Hare, 2007; Haley & Fessler, 2005; Rigdon, Ishii, Watabe, & Kitayama, 2009).
+In dictator games, images of eyes presented to the dictator lead to higher than average monetary gifts for the receiver (Haley & Fessler, 2005; Rigdon, et al., 2009).
 Similar results were found by Burnham and Hare (2007) in a public goods game displaying the image of a robot with human eyes on the computer screen.
-Subjects in the "eyes" condition contributed significantly more (29% more) to the public good than subjects in the control condition (Burnham and Hare 2007: 98).
-Bateson et al. (2006) displayed an image of a pair of eyes above an honesty box in a university coffee room and observed that people paid more when they were "watched" by eyes than in a control condition with neutral images.
-Cues of eyes activate, subconsciously, brain regions that are responsible for detecting human faces, including gaze and facial expression, and result in a subconscious awareness of "being watched" or "observed."
-In summary, an image or even very weak cues of eyes seem to foster behavior that is interpreted as prosocial or altruistic.
+Subjects in the "eyes" condition contributed significantly more (29% more) to the public good than subjects in the control condition (Burnham & Hare, 2007).
+Bateson et al. (2006) displayed an image of a pair of eyes above an honesty box in a university coffee area and observed that people paid more for their coffee when they were "watched" by eyes than in a control condition with neutral images.
+Cues of eyes subconsciously activate, brain regions that are responsible for detecting human faces, including gaze and facial expression, and result in a subconscious awareness of "being watched" or "observed."
+In summary, an image or even very weak cues of eyes seem to foster behavior that is interpreted as altruistic and equality-oriented.

-Finally, in survey research, the positive effect of incentives on the willingness to participate is well documented (Toepoel 2012).
+(3) In survey research, the positive effect of incentives on the willingness to participate is well documented (Toepoel, 2012).
 Besides this targeted effect, several studies examine the unintended effects of incentives on data quality and response bias.
-Regarding data quality, no negative effect of incentives could be found; in fact, it often improves (Toepoel 2012; Becker and Mehlkop 2011: 8; Singer et al. 2000).
+Regarding data quality, no negative effect of incentives could be found; in fact, the quality often improves (Becker & Mehlkop, 2011; Singer, Van Hoewyk, & Maher, 2000; Toepoel, 2012).
 However, there are mixed results for response bias.
-Most studies were not able to confirm incentive effects on responses (James and Bolstein 1990: 348; Becker and Mehlkop 2011: 19), but some studies find - at least for some attitudinal measures - significant differences (Singer et al. 2000; James and Bolstein 1990: 346).
-Yet, there has been no research to date - at least to our knowledge - on the effects of incentives on normative attitudes as distributional justice.
+Most studies were not able to confirm incentive effects on responses (Becker & Mehlkop, 2011; James & Bolstein, 1990), but some studies find - at least for some attitudinal measures - significant differences (James & Bolstein, 1990; Singer, et al., 2000).

+Yet, there has been no research to date - at least to our knowledge - on the effects of incentives on attitudes towards distributive justice.
 Nonetheless, in experimental research, incentives affect distributional decision-making processes.
-Incentives are used in laboratory experiments in two ways: first as a "show up" fee for participants and then as performance-related incentives incorporated in the experimental setting.
+Incentives are used in laboratory experiments in two ways: first as a "show up" fee for participants and then as performance-related incentives incorporated into the experimental setting.
 Regarding the latter, many studies have been conducted to examine the effects on behavior in relation to performance and decisions.
-As Camerer and Hogarth (1999) state, "the overwhelming finding is that increased incentives do not change average behavior substantively although the variance of responses often decreases.
-When behavior does change, incentives can be interpreted as shifting behavior away from an overly socially-desirable presentation of oneself to a more realistic one: When incentives are low subjects say they would be more risk-preferring and generous than they actually are when incentives are increased."
-(Camerer and Hogarth 1999: 8).
+As Camerer and Hogarth (1999, p.
+9) state, "the overwhelming finding is that increased incentives do not change average behavior substantively although the variance of responses often decreases.
+When behavior does change, incentives can be interpreted as shifting behavior away from an overly socially-desirable presentation of oneself to a more realistic one: When incentives are low subjects say they would be more risk-inclined and generous than they actually are when incentives are increased."
 We can conclude that the results on incentives and response behavior are not homogenous and not significantly related to justice behavior or attitudes.